ewoprager/evk_imgui/README.md

 To initialise:

-- After creating each of `EVK::Devices` and `EVK::Interface`, and calling the appropriate ImGui 'Init' function according to your window display, create an instance of `EVK_Imgui::Renderer`.
+- After creating each of `EVK::Devices` and `EVK::Interface`, and calling the appropriate ImGui 'Init' function according to your window display, create an instance of `EVK_ImGui::Renderer`.
 - E.g.:
 ```c++
 std::shared_ptr<EVK::Devices> devices = std::make_shared<EVK::Devices>(...);